Sampling-Based Constrained Motion Planning with Products of Experts: Introduction

 In recent years, optimization-based methods, such as optimal control (OC) \citep{todorov2002optimal} and reinforcement learning (RL) \citep{sutton2018reinforcement}, have led to significant advancements in robotics.
 These methods are generally categorized into gradient-based and sampling-based approaches.
 Sampling-based methods, which are gradient-free, are particularly useful in scenarios such as contact-rich manipulation \citep{pezzato2023sampling} and obstacle avoidance \citep{bhardwaj2022storm}, where the system gradient is often non-smooth due to factors such as sudden environmental contact.

-These methods have been widely used in motion planning \citep{orthey2023sampling} and control problems \citep{bhardwaj2022storm}.
-As they are typically gradient-free, they avoid the time needed for gradient computation, which is often significant.
-However, a primary challenge is the lack of efficient sampling mechanisms to capture essential information, particularly in cases involving constraints (especially equality constraints), sparse cost or reward functions, and high-dimensional problems.
+These methods have been widely applied in trajectory optimization~\citep{orthey2023sampling}, including well-known techniques like Rapidly-Exploring Random Trees (RRT)~\citep{kuffner2000rrt}.
+Their gradient-free nature makes them suitable for applications where computing gradients is difficult or infeasible.
+However, as these methods are only probabilistically complete, they may require extensive sampling.
+To address this, a common strategy is to reduce the planning horizon and focus on local decision-making.
+In this context, sampling-based model predictive (SMPC) approaches such as~\citep{williams2017information,bhardwaj2022storm} have been developed to improve responsiveness and adaptability.
+However, a primary challenge is the lack of efficient sampling mechanisms to capture essential information, particularly in cases involving constraints, sparse cost or reward functions.
 For instance, Fig. \ref{fig:efficiency_schematic}-a shows a robot trying to push a mustard bottle toward a target, but certain samples can lead it away from the object.
-Similarly, in Fig. \ref{fig:manifold}, many samples fall outside the shaded area (the desired space for the robot's motion), resulting in less informative or rejected samples.
+Similarly, in Fig. \ref{fig:efficiency_schematic}-b, many samples can collide with the obstacles, resulting in less informative or rejected samples.
 In this article, we address the challenge of efficient sampling in the presence of constraints by proposing a novel approach to enhance sampling efficiency.